Saki Kagami

 Saki Kagami (加賀美早紀, Kagami Saki) is a Japanese actress.
 Her acting career began in early 2001, when she was cast for the lead role in the movie Platonic Sex among 12,083 applicants.
 Now she is probably best known for roles in various TV Dramas and tokusatsu shows such as Ultraseven X and Kamen Rider Kiva.
 She was represented by Watanabe Entertainment.

+Biography

-In July 2011 she retired from show business, citing stress and a desire to resume a normal life as reasons for her decision.
+In July 2011, she retired from show business, citing stress and a desire to resume a normal life as reasons for her decision.

+As of 2023, Saki has returned to acting.